apitoolkit/apitoolkit-landing/docs/sdks/python/pyramid/index.md

 Outgoing requests are external API calls you make from your API.
 By default, APItoolkit monitors all requests users make from your application and they will all appear in the [API Log Explorer](/docs/dashboard/dashboard-pages/api-log-explorer/){target="\_blank"} page.
 However, you can separate outgoing requests from others and explore them in the [Outgoing Integrations](/docs/dashboard/dashboard-pages/outgoing-integrations/){target="\_blank"} page, alongside the incoming request that triggered them.

-To monitor outgoing HTTP requests from your application, use the `observe_request()` function from the `apitoolkit_pyramid` module, like so:
+To monitor outgoing HTTP requests from your application, use the `observe_request()` function from the `apitoolkit_pyramid` module, passing in the `request` argument, like so:

 ```python
 from pyramid.response import Response